Parent Firm: Everything You Need to Know

 Parent firms may sometimes be confused with holding companies, but they are not the same.
 A parent firm is a company that owns lesser, subsidiary firms, operating in conjunction with them in the pursuit of business goals.
 A holding company, on the other hand, is more of a framework for keeping a number of other companies together.
 The holding company does not usually produce services or goods; rather, it benefits from consolidated tax obligations and the easier management of legal liabilities.

 If you need help understanding what a parent firm is, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.